 We have also revoked the following informal Planning Guidance Documents:

-We have undertaken a wide range of research to help us develop our new Local Plan, which we adopted on 27 May 2020.
+We have undertaken a wide range of research to help us develop our Local Plan.

 Our evidence base includes: